Esso Australia's long-term contribution to the east coast gas market

 Obviously, this was a huge disappointment for us.
 I think it’s fair to say it was also a big disappointment for the industry and the market as well.

-We are continuing to study and progress the import of LNG into Victoria, leveraging our global project execution capabilities in this area, as well as our global LNG supply and trading expertise.
+We are continuing to study and progress the import of LNG into East Australia, leveraging our proven project execution capabilities in this area, as well as our global LNG supply and trading expertise.

-We believe that LNG imports could be complementary to both the further development of our Gippsland assets and any potential new supply from yet to be discovered resources in our VIC/P70 license.
+We believe that LNG imports could be complementary to both the further development of our Gippsland assets and any potential new supply from a hopefully successful exploration campaign.

 That said, LNG and conventional gas development projects remain highly capital intensive.